 The structure, functions, and interactions of particulate and non-particulate radiations with matter, detection, calibration, dosage, and statistical methods.

 PY/BI 452 Nuclear Instrumentation II

 Designed to further the skills of operating, calibrating, and performing routine maintenance on scanners, gamma cameras, well counters, and liquid scintillation counters.
-Offered every year.
-4 credits.

 SCHOOL OF HUMANITIES AND SOCIAL SCIENCES